 We are pleased to offer our students an education in a fine building and a safe environment, surrounded by other small businesses, agricultural fields, and mountains, topped off with beautiful, clear skies that light up spectacularly at dawn and dusk.
-The Preston building, as we know it, is rented to us by our friendly and respected landlords, Tinsley and Anita Preston from Northbrook, Illinois.
+The Preston building, as we know it, has been rented to us from 2012 onward by Preston Wisconsin LP, founded by our friendly and respected landlords, Tinsley and Anita Preston from Northbrook, Illinois.
 They support our use of the building and the way that we enhance it with books, art, student work, practical and attractive furnishings, and efficient workspaces.
 The building was built in 2008 and received an award for adhering to traditional architecture.
 It began as a fine art gallery.
 When the gallery closed in 2012, we were there in a minute (well, a day) to negotiate renting it.
 Prior to that, we were in cozy space on the Downtown Mall rented from David Blanchard’s engineering firm.
 We outgrew the space and the mall simultaneously changed from pedestrian to vehicular traffic, so it was a good time to move to the Preston building.

 Our students and their teachers have comfortable, well-appointed classrooms lined with books, art, and, variously, a computer cluster (now generally supplanted by 15 Chromebooks for their universal file access for students), whiteboards and blackboards, large computer monitors for interactive learning, couches and rest spots, and projection facilities.
 Our big hallway is lined with over 3,000 books for all ages and interests, where students browse for books to read in their reading periods or for their classwork.
 Our storage room holds another 4,000 books.
 We also have a networked weather station with several advanced sensors (and a standalone monitor for sky radiative temperature).
 For recess and physical education, our students enjoy a courtyard for running, small-scale soccer, climbing on a dome and small playhouses, and, at times, archery.
 On the parking lot there’s more space; it’s also marked for 3 overlapping tennis courts for two age groups.
 Students get frequent breaks, as two recess periods and PE, to stay fresh.